 Shutdown vs. Sleep:

-Shutting down the SDK, on the other hand, completely stops the SDK from functioning and no operations will occur until it is configured and started again.
-Persistent local data for the SDK can be optionally removed as part of the shutdown process using a parameter.
+Shutting down the SDK, on the other hand, completely stops the SDK from functioning and no tracking will occur until it is configured and started again.

 The Kochava SDK does deal with GDPR-sensitive data, such as device identifiers.
 Care should be taken to ensure that your use of the Kochava SDK remains GDPR compliant when applicable.